SmiJa/ecard/README.md

 ## Project Setup

-## Running the project
+## Running the Project
- - Open the terminal in VSCode
+- Open the terminal in VS Code
 - Type `npm run` into the terminal and press ENTER

+## Development Process

+## Deployment Process
+- Open the terminal in VS Code
+- Type `npm run build` into the terminal and press ENTER

 # Getting Started with Create React App